top of page

 To simplify the example and help illustrate the key points, we will make the following initial assumptions:

-They are not planning on purchasing a secure income (e.g., annuity) at any stage.
+• They do not plan to purchase a secure income (e.g., an annuity) at any stage.

-Challenge One: US data – 4% “rule” doesn’t necessarily hold for the UK
+Challenge One: The 4% “rule” doesn’t necessarily hold for UK retirees

-Bengen used U.S. historical data for his original work, with a split of large-cap stocks (shares) and intermediate-term bonds.
-Bengen looked at outcomes from 0% to 100% stocks in 25% increments and found the sweet spot to be between 50% and 75% stocks.
+Bengen used US historical data for his original work, examining outcomes for a range of portfolios consisting of 0% to 100% large-cap stocks in 25% increments, with the remainder comprising intermediate-term bonds.
+He found the sweet spot to be between 50% and 75% stocks.

-For our examples, we will use a portfolio of 50% developed market stocks and 50% global bonds and historical U.K. inflation.
+We will start with a portfolio consisting of 50% developed market stocks and 50% global bonds and adjust our annual withdrawals using historical UK inflation rates.
+This portfolio differs slightly from our "No Brainer" portfolios as it excludes emerging markets stocks, but we believe it is adequate for comparison purposes.
 As a reminder, we will use a 30-year retirement horizon (i.e. David dies at 90 and Samantha at 85).

-As can be seen from the screenshot below, the news is less favourable for U.K. retirees compared to their U.S. equivalents, with David and Samantha only able to take out a maximum initial starting withdrawal of £33,700 (3.37%) in the first year (see the red bar in the screenshot below) without risk of running out of money further down the road vs around 4% for the U.S. equivalent.
+As can be seen from the screenshot below, the news appears less favourable compared to Bengen's research, with David and Samantha only able to take out a maximum initial starting withdrawal of £33,500 (3.35%) in the first year (see the red bar in the screenshot below) without risk of running out of money further down the road versus around 4% for the Bengen analysis.
+However, it's worth noting that this worst case occurred in 1915, before Bengen's 1926 start date.
+If we were to constrain our analysis to the 1926 start, our worst case in this more limited dataset is our (unfortunate) 1968 retiree, with a safe withdrawal rate of 4.01%.

 Put another way, taking out 4% could see the money running out after around 21 years in the historical worst-case example, nine years short of the thirty-year retirement horizon.

-(It’s worth mentioning that readers of Noel’s book may see slight differences in SWR rates and worst historical times vs. the numbers here.
-For example, the book has the worst case SWR of 3.42% occurring in the late 1960s, whereas, in this example, we have 3.37% around 1915 during World War One.
-Timeline has periodically altered/improved their data, which mainly explains the differences, but it’s worth emphasising that retirement planning is not an exact science, something that we will come back to (again and again!).
+It’s worth mentioning that readers of Noel’s book may see slight differences in SWR rates and worst historical times when compared to the analysis in this blog.
+For example, the book reports a worst-case SWR of 3.42% occurred in the late 1960s, whereas, in this example, we have 3.35% for the 1915 retiree.
+Timeline has periodically altered and improved its data, which mainly explains the differences.

-An example of how changing the asset class can impact sustainable withdrawal rates was when Bengen published subsequent research in 1996, adding small-cap stocks to the original two asset classes (large-cap stocks and intermediate-term bonds).
+1. Variations in asset class returns used: The original Bengen study focused solely on the US; our analysis expanded this to include developed markets.
+Bengen published subsequent research in 1996, adding small-cap stocks to the original two asset classes (large-cap stocks and intermediate-term bonds).
 He found an increase in the safe withdrawal rate (up to 4.3%) but cautioned that this might not be the case in the future.

 Challenge Two: Asset allocation of 50% stocks and 50% bonds

-In challenge one, we used a portfolio of 50% developed market stocks and 50% global bonds.
+In Challenge One, we used a portfolio of 50% developed market stocks and 50% global bonds.
 Real-world portfolios may differ from this.
-For example, if we increase the equity content of the portfolio from 50% to 60%, the SWR increases from 3.37% to 3.5%, and the money lasts for an extra few years.
+For example, if we increase the equity content of the portfolio from 50% to 60%, the SWR increases from 3.35% to 3.48%, and the money lasts for an additional few years in the worst-case scenario.
+Conversely, if we reduce the stock content to 30% (and therefore, our portfolio contains 70% bonds), our SWR is now down to 3.06%, and the worst-case scenario shows the money running out after approximately 17 years.

 Challenge Three: Limited historical data

-Bengen published his paper in 1994, and his analysis covered 1926 to 1976, just 50 years.
-Bengen had data up to 1992, so it’s worth pointing out that Bengen wouldn’t have known how, for example, how the 1970 retiree would have fared as he didn’t have a full 30 years of retirement data at this point.
+Bengen published his paper in 1994, and his analysis covered the period from 1926 to 1992, a span of just 66 years.
+However, it’s worth pointing out that Bengen wouldn’t have known how, for example, the 1970 retiree would have fared as he didn’t have a full 30 years of retirement data when he wrote the paper in 1994.

-Almost thirty years have passed since Bengen’s original work, and Timeline has data going back to 1915, meaning that we now have nearly 80 years of retirement data available (Timeline currently goes to the end of 2021, so our "latest" retiree for a 30-year retirement would be someone finishing in 1991).
-While 80 years of retirement data might seem a lot, it is not even three of our 30-year retirement examples.
-We may experience far worse market conditions than in our historical data.
+Over thirty years have passed since Bengen’s original work, and, as discussed, Timeline has data going back to 1915 (which coincided with the worst historical year to retire in the dataset), meaning that we now have nearly 80 years of retirement data available (Timeline currently goes to the end of 2023, so our "latest" retiree for a 30-year retirement would be someone finishing work in 1993).
+While 80 years of retirement data might seem a lot, it is not even three of our 30-year retirements used for our analysis.
+We may encounter market conditions in the future that are far worse than those reflected in our historical data.
 For example, Morningstar research suggests that a sustainable withdrawal rate closer to 3% may be more appropriate due to elevated valuations.
 (Of course, safe withdrawal rates can only be determined in hindsight, so it's always worth bearing this in mind when reading predictions!).

-As historical market data continues to improve in terms of quality (cleaner data with fewer errors) and quantity (historical data going back further in time), it can cause us to question our beliefs.
-For example, recent research by Edward McQuarrie has questioned the belief that stocks always outperform bonds over the long term.
-This again emphasises the point we covered in challenge one that the data we use for our retirement modelling may well be revised in the future.
+As historical market data continues to improve in terms of quality (cleaner data with fewer errors) and quantity (historical data extending further in time), it can cause us to question our beliefs.
+For example, recent research by Edward McQuarrie has challenged the assumption that many investors hold, namely that stocks consistently outperform bonds over the long term.
+McQuarrie's research again emphasises the point we covered in Challenge One that the data we use for our retirement modelling may well be revised in the future.

 Challenge Four: Starting stock market valuations are not taken into account

-Fast forward two years to 2025.
+Fast forward two years to 2027.
 Another couple, let's call them Mark and Rebecca Jones, have identical investments and expenditure plans and are planning their retirement.
-Their investment pot, which was at the same £1m as the Smiths in 2023, is now at £850,000 after the market slump of 2024.
+Their investment pot, which was at the same £1m as the Smiths in 2025, is now valued at £850,000 after the market slump of 2026.
 They now feel they can only spend around £28,000 (3.3%*£850,000) without running out of money due to the lower starting investment balance

 .

-This paradox was described by leading U.S. financial planner Michael Kitces in a 2008 publication.
-Bengen built upon this research in a 2020 article, suggesting higher initial withdrawal rates (albeit on a smaller starting pot) should be considered due to lower (better) asset valuations (as you might expect after market falls).
+This paradox was described by leading US financial planner Michael Kitces in a 2008 publication.
+Bengen built upon Kitces' research in a 2020 article, suggesting higher initial withdrawal rates (albeit with a smaller starting pot) should be considered due to lower (better) asset valuations (as you might expect after market falls).

 In part two of this series, we look at the real-world challenges of the 4% rule.